b-reich/benjaminreich.de/content/about.md

 ### I'm a Student, Developer, IT-Admin!
 I'm a 24 year old computer scientist student.
 My focus is programming for embedded systems.
-As an IT-Admin I also get in touch with networks and highly avaible services
+As an IT-Admin I also get in touch with networks and highly avaible services.

 ### 🗺️ Location
 I am currently basend in beautiful **Buchholz in der Nordheide, Germany** just south of **Hamburg, Germany**.